 - Email personalization for creating content that’s specific to the individual.

 - Email segmentation to target your contacts based on their travel preferences and profile.

-- Responsive subscription widgets or intergration to any of the best landing page builders.
-This is to build your contact list obtaining full consent.
-These tend to work best when included in pages that provide value and content to visitors, such as blog, landing pages or a resource page.
+- Responsive subscription widgets or integration to any of the best landing page builders.
+This is to build your contact list by obtaining full consent.
+These tend to work best when included in pages that provide value and content to visitors, such as blogs, landing pages, or resource pages.

 - Structured and clear contact administration that allows you to manage your subscriber lists easily.

-- A/B testing – to split test and optimise your campaigns.
+- A/B testing – to split test and optimize your campaigns.

 - Can handle both transactional and marketing emails

 - Detailed statistics that allow you to analyze and improve the newsletters you sent out.

-- Strong marketing automation tools, helping you to manage planned customer/subscriber journeys.
+- Strong marketing automation tools help you to manage planned customer/subscriber journeys.

 - Integrations with your other apps and systems.

 CRM integration, allowing data to be used as quickly as possible after purchase and at points of key interactions (e.g. key flight information).

 Eventbrite – a global ticketing and event technology platform that allows event organizers to plan, promote, and sell tickets to events; and

 Zapier, which can be used as a pipeline to several other useful integrations.